Fermat-ORG/fermat-framework/README.md

 Technical Readme
 ================

-The system is written in Java language.
+The system is written in Java.
 The platform itself is portable to any operative system.
 Other modules of the system are operative system dependent.
 As of today the system as a whole is divided in two main parts:

 #### 1. Android APK.
 #### 2. Android Independent Libraries: